mkohler/cython_swig/README.rst

     Cython's primary use is not wrapping C libraries.
 It is improving the performance of Python code.
 And the pitch is awesome.
 Cython IS Python, with optional, static, types.
+The more types you add, the faster it goes.

-    Unlike SWIG, which has its own pattern matching language for glueing together C and Python, Cython seems to just be C AND Python, in one file.
+    Unlike SWIG, which has its own pattern matching language for glueing together C and Python, Cython is C AND Python, in one file.
 You just need to get used to the idea, (pause) and change your build process.

-    Allowing one to switch between C and Python, line-by-line, is a killer feature.
-    as it lets smoothely slide between C and
-    Python, as external interfaces or performance considerations dictate.
+    Allowing one to switch between C and Python, line-by-line, is a killer feature, as it lets one smoothely slide between C and Python, as external interfaces or performance considerations dictate.

-    Evolve an interface.

-    Do performance optimizations "just in time".

-    Easier to learn than than typemaps.

-    If I take something like a header, I can, line-by-line, reference objects as C or Python objects, and convert between them.

 Alternatives to Cython and SWIG
 ===============================

+.. class:: incremental

 - Python C/API